T-Platforms/tc_browser/README.md

 the Chromium sources are the following:

 - SIMD accelerations were considered only for arm and x86_64.
-  For mips, build scripts mostly use generic mips32 target or mips32r2 without MSA or even DSP/DSPr2.
+  For MIPS, build scripts mostly use generic mips32 target or mips32r2 without MSA or even DSP/DSPr2.

 - Chromium uses it's own build/configuration scripts for most of third-party